Pebble Beach Golf Links: Tournaments

-The first Pebble Beach Championship for Women was played February 9-12, 1923, with Marion Hollins as champion over defeated Doreen Kavanaugh.
+The first Pebble Beach Championship for Women was played February 9–12, 1923, with Marion Hollins as champion over Doreen Kavanaugh.
+Pebble Beach hosted the first California Women's Amateur Championship in 1967 as well as subsequent tournaments until it was moved to Quail Lodge & Golf Club in Carmel Valley in 1987.

 The first professional tournament at Pebble Beach was the Monterey Peninsula Open in 1926, which had a $5,000 purse.
 "Lighthorse" Harry Cooper of Texas won with a 72-hole score of 293 (+5).
 In 1929, Pebble hosted its first major—the U.S. Amateur.
 A match play event, it was won by Jimmy Johnston of Minnesota, while Bobby Jones tied for medalist honors in the stroke play qualifier, but lost his first-round match to Johnny Goodman.

 In 1947, Pebble Beach began its run as one of the host courses for the Bing Crosby National Pro-Am tournament, sometimes known as the "Clam Bake", and now the AT&T Pebble Beach Pro-Am.
 The tournament is held annually, usually in February, and is an unusual four-round tournament.
-The final round on Sunday is played at Pebble Beach, but the first three rounds of pro-am play are contested in round-robin format at Pebble Beach and two other courses—currently Spyglass Hill Golf Course and Monterey Peninsula Country Club, Shores Course.
+The final round on Sunday is played at Pebble Beach, but the first three rounds of pro-am play are contested in round-robin format at Pebble Beach and Spyglass Hill Golf Course.